retobuergisser/homepage/content/home/research.md

 #### Technological Change

 * Policy Responses to Technological Change in the Workplace.
 [JRC Working Paper Series on Social Classes in the Digital Age](https://retobuergisser.com/publication/ecjrc_policy/).
 2023.
-* Can Policy Interventions Moderate Political Backlash to Technological Change? (with Thomas Kurer and Silja Häusermann)
+* Can Policy Interventions Moderate Political Backlash to Structural Change? (with Thomas Kurer and Silja Häusermann)
 * White Collar Automation: Labor Market Entry and Political Preferences (with Thomas Kurer)
 * Support for the EU’s Next Generation Digitalization Initiative (with Aina Gallego, Alex Kuo, and Silja Häusermann)